-Sections within the Partner Report section to be completed include:
+Sections within the Partner Report section to be completed include (Please note all sections are mandatory and should be completed fully and accurately before submission):

-• Summary of Partners Work
+Summary of Partners Work

 In this sub-section, please describe the work that was undertaken during the reporting period and how it contributed to the project outputs and results.
 Discuss any activities undertaken and detail the main achievements.
 In addition, you should describe any problems that arose or challenges that were encountered and how these were addressed (if applicable).